jwl-7/c0de_gr1nd/python_explanations/online_median.md

     if len(min_heap) < len(max_heap):
         heapq.heappush(min_heap, -heapq.heappop(max_heap))
     ```
-4. If the *min_heap* and *max_heap* are the same size, then extract the top elements from the both heaps and compute the median
+4. If the min-heap and max-heap are the same size, then extract the top elements from the both heaps and compute the median
     ```python
     if len(min_heap) == len(max_heap):
         result.append((min_heap[0] - max_heap[0]) / 2)
     ```
-5. If the heaps are still not balanced, set the top of the *min_heap* as the median
+5. If the heaps are still not balanced, set the top of the min-heap as the median
     ```python
     else:
         result.append(min_heap[0])